 Another issue with fish is that too much of it, can lead to thiamine deficiency, which can lead to severe neurological problems that manifest as convulsions and coma.
 For this reason, it is better to make fish a treat more than a habitual meal.

 In the wild, felines often eat meat that contains low fat.
 That is probably why excessive fat produces negative effects on them.

 Cooked and uncooked fat can upset the stomach of your furry friend, leading to diarrhea,vomiting and pancreatitis.

 Although an occasional feast on dog food won’t make Kitty ill, dog food cannot become a substitute for cat food.

 Yes, many of the ingredients are similar, but cat food is formulated to take care of your cat’s specific needs.
 As a result, cat foods often contain more protein, certain vitamins, and fatty acids.

 Putting your kitty on a steady diet of dog food can lead to severe malnourishment.

 You can serve up liver to your cat in small quantities.
 That’s alright.

 However, eating too much liver can create a condition known as vitamin A toxicity.

-This condition affects your cat’s bones, manifesting as symptoms like deformed bones, bone growths on the elbows and spine, and osteoporosis.
+This condition affects your Kitty’s bones, manifesting as symptoms like deformed bones, bone growths on the elbows and spine, and osteoporosis.
 Vitamin A toxicity can also cause death.